Berlin movement

+Impact of the Panic of 1873 in antisemitism and anti-capitalism

 The movement developed in the aftermath of the Panic of 1873 that led to a recession in the United States and parts of the western European economy.
-It assailed Jews and capitalism; along with this critique it opposed liberalism and it represented a fear of social democracy.
+It assailed Jews and capitalism; along with this critique it opposed liberalism, and it represented a fear of social democracy.
 Finally, the movement came out of a racial conception of national identity on the part of the German middle class.

+Lutheran leadership in the Reichstag

 The movement had several leaders.
 The journalist and author Otto Glagau led a journal, Der Kulturkämpfer, [The Culture Warrior] that propagated these ideas.
 The Lutheran theologian and politician, Adolf Stoecker, led the Christian Social Party.
 He was the only elected representative of the party in the Reichstag.

+Distancing of Chancellor Otto von Bismarck from the movement

 The movement lost strength after the CSP's losses in the 1887 elections.
 Additionally, the Chancellor Otto von Bismarck distanced himself from the party.
 The significance of the movement laid in its being the first anti-Semitic movement in modern Germany.